adimyth/handwritten_ocr/README.md

 Supports *Greedy* as well *Beam Search Decoding* based on choice.
 Set `greedy=False` in `make_submission` function for BeamSearch Decoding.

 ## Result
-I ran multiple experiments with varying degrees of image size, model depth, number of epoch, etc. The following configuration worked the best -
+The first architecture described above performed better than the second one.
+Once that was decided I ran multiple experiments with varying degrees of image size, model depth, number of epoch, etc. The following configuration worked the best -

 * BATCH_SIZE - 16
 * EPOCHS - 20